buhrmi/open-core/README.md

 The Open Core Network is based on the [Stellar Consensus](http://www.stellar.org/galaxy) Protocol with two differences with huge implications:

-- The removal of native currency
+- Removal of native currency
-- Network Passphrase is ignored
+- Removal of network passphrases

 Implications: